IBM/pfloat/README.md

 ### Implemented pfloat number formats

-A total of ten number formats are addressed here.
+A total of ten number formats are addressed here in quite some detail, with 1+3 more with lesser detail initially.

 The nomenclature used is straight forward:
 - The name 'pfloat' indicates membership in the type family;
 - A prefix 'u' means unsigned type; absence of this prefix implicitly means signed type;
 - A postfix number indicates how many bits are used in the type implementation (8 --> 8 bits, 16 --> 16 bits, 32 --> 32-bits);